Different processes and techniques require specific spaces, equipment , materials and technicians.

 I work out of studios in and out of London.
 I can book into the screen studios if I have a project, others, like the etching studios are like old friends – I can nip in and out 24 hrs a day.
 It can be lonely being an artist so I especially love being part of a busy studio, where one idea flows into another very quickly.

-Juggling studios is key to my unique style.
-It gives me thinking time away from the work and if I get stuck I don’t have the pressure of finishing a singular piece before I can move on.
+Juggling studios is key to my unique style and techniques.
+It gives me thinking time away from the work and if I get stuck I don’t have the pressure of finishing a piece before I can move on.